Language syntax, IntelliSense and build system for Nullsoft Scriptable Install System (NSIS).

 Additionally, you can pass special environment variables prefixed with

-If not otherwise specified (see below), files in this repository fall under The MIT License and the GNU General Public License, version 2.0.
+If not otherwise specified (see below), files in this repository fall under The MIT License.

 An exception is made for files in readable text which contain their own license information, or files where an accompanying file exists (in the same directory) with a “-license” suffix added to the base-name name of the original file, and an extension of txt, html, or similar.
 For example “tidy” is accompanied by “tidy-license.txt”.